qossmic/deptrac/README.md

   Repository:
 ```

-#### Location of your code

-In section `paths`, you declare, where deptrac should look for your code.
-As this is an array of directories, you can specify multiple locations.

-With the `exclude_files` section, you can specify a regular expression for files, that should be excludes (like tests).

-#### Layers

-Layers are groups of classes.
-Each layer has a unique name and a list of collectors, that will look for classes, that should be assigned to this layer
-(and yes, classes can be in more than one layer).

-With the `className` collector you define a regular expression, that will put matching classnames (with namespace) into the layer.

-For example, you can define, that every class, that ends with `Controller` will be assigned to the "Controller"-layer, and
-every class, that has a `\Model\` in its namespace will be added to the "Model"-layer.

-**Per default, any dependencies between layers are forbidden!**

-#### Rulesets
+#### Quick Intro

-Allowed dependencies between layers are configured in rulesets.

-A ruleset is a collection of layers assigned to a layer.
-Each layer in this collection may be a dependency of the assigned layer.
+Using the `paths` section you can tell Deptrac where to find the your code.

+In our example we defined 3 Different Layers `Controller`, `Controller` and `Service` in the `layers` section.
+Deptrac is using collectors to group different Classes (in this case by the name of the class) together.

-So, in our example we defined, that every class of the "Controller"-layer may depend on classes that lives in the "Service"-layer,
+The `ruleset` section defines that every class of the "Controller"-layer may depend on classes that lives in the "Service"-layer,
 and classes in the "Service"-layer may depend on classes in the "Repository"-layer.
 Classes in the "Repository"-layer my not depend on any classes in different layers.
 This line could be omitted,
 but this is more declarative.